 ATFA will partner with Auburn University School of Forestry and Wildlife Sciences to offer $1,000 in financial aid to two Alabama students pursing degrees in forestry or wildlife sciences.
 Additional partnership includes Lurleen B. Wallace Community College’s (LBWCC) Forest Technology program, where two students enrolled in the Forest Technology program will receive $500 in scholarship funds.
 Scholarship commencement is scheduled for Fall of 2019.

 The Board of Directors felt that this was an outstanding opportunity to further the Association’s mission to promote, educate and improve.
-I know firsthand how impactful a scholarship can be, for some students it can make the difference in finishing their degree or dropping out.
-I’m looking forward to watching our relationship grow with future natural resources professionals, particularly knowing that the Association is playing an active role in the professional development of those who will one day manage our state’s forests.
+I know firsthand how impactful a scholarship can be.
+For some students, financial aid is the pivotal factor in whether they complete their degree or not.
+I look forward to watching our relationship grow with future natural resource professionals, particularly knowing that the Association is playing an active role in the professional development of those who will one day manage our state’s forests.

 - ATFA Executive Director, William Green

 Scholarships are funded through private donations, the purchase of “I’d rather be in the woods!” vanity license plates, and ATFA’s silent auction which is held during the Alabama Landowners Conference.

 To support the Scholarship Fund today, use the donation option below or send a check to the ATFA Scholarship Fund, PO Box 11000, Montgomery, AL 36191.

 To apply for a scholarship, contact the financial aid office for the respective school.